Required Tools and Supplies:

 To learn more about tools, read the Tools and Fasteners Guide.

 Always wear safety glasses and nitrile gloves when servicing your Indian Motorcycle.
-To properly maintain and adjust the clutch lever on your Indian Chief or Indian Vintage, follow these steps:
+To properly maintain and adjust the clutch lever on your Indian Vintage or model year 2020 and older Chief, follow these steps:

 1. Park the motorcycle on a flat, level surface and allow the vehicle to cool completely.